dkoepke/dkoepke.github.io/_posts/2016-02-21-tech-execs-overheard.md

 ### The Three Wizened Men

-I had picked my seat as much because it was one of the few available as because I hadn't picked the three natty patriachs adjacent for tech workers.
+I had picked my seat as much because it was one of the few available as because I hadn't picked for tech workers the three natty patriachs adjacent.
 But not long after sitting down, I found myself staring fixedly into the amber-mahogony of my scotch, realizing once again the simple allure of stereotypes was false.
 These three were all senior management and executives for different tech companies.

 It is a rule, almost as fixed by nature as thermodynamics, that frustrations with software companies will be largely about engineering.
 If you happen to work for a company where engineering is the least concern, it is probably that you do not work for a software company at all.
 Perhaps your business is truly defined by sales.
 But these men worked for--even, in some real way, ran--software companies, and so they were frustrated by engineering.